Patroclus: Relationship with Achilles

-James Hooker describes the literary reasons for Patroclus' character within the Iliad.
-He states that another character could have filled the role of confidant for Achilles, and that it was only through Patroclus that we have a worthy reason for Achilles' wrath.
-Hooker claims that without the death of Patroclus, an event that weighed heavily upon him, Achilles' following act of compliance to fight would have disrupted the balance of the Iliad.
+James Hooker describes the literary reasons for Patroclus's character within the Iliad.
+He states that another character could have filled the role of confidant for Achilles and that it was only through Patroclus that we have a worthy reason for Achilles's wrath.
+Hooker claims that without the death of Patroclus, an event that weighed heavily upon him, Achilles's following act of compliance to fight would have disrupted the balance of the Iliad.

 Hooker describes the necessity of Patroclus sharing a deep affection with Achilles within the Iliad.
-According to his theory, this affection allows for the even deeper tragedy that occurs.
+According to his theory, this affection allows an even more profound tragedy to occur.
 Hooker argues that the greater the love, the greater the loss.
-Hooker continues to negate Ledbetter's theory that Patroclus is in some way a surrogate for Achilles; rather, Hooker views Patroclus' character as a counterpart to that of Achilles.
+Hooker continues to negate Ledbetter's theory that Patroclus is in some way a surrogate for Achilles; rather, Hooker views Patroclus's character as a counterpart to that of Achilles.
 Hooker reminds us that it is Patroclus who pushes the Trojans back, which Hooker claims makes Patroclus a hero, as well as foreshadowing what Achilles is to do.

-Achilles and Patroclus grew up together after Menoitios gave Patroclus to Achilles' father, Peleus.
-During this time, Peleus made Patroclus one of Achilles' "henchmen".
+Achilles and Patroclus grew up together after Menoitios gave Patroclus to Achilles's father, Peleus.
+During this time, Peleus made Patroclus one of Achilles's "henchmen."
 While Homer's Iliad never explicitly stated that Achilles and Patroclus were lovers, this concept was propounded by some later authors.

 Aeschines asserts that there was no need to explicitly state the relationship as a romantic one, for such "is manifest to such of his hearers as are educated men."
 In later Greek writings, such as Plato's Symposium, the relationship between Patroclus and Achilles is discussed as a model of romantic love.
 However, Xenophon, in his Symposium, had Socrates argue that it was inaccurate to label their relationship as romantic.
 Nevertheless, their relationship is said to have inspired Alexander the Great in his own close relationship with his life-long companion Hephaestion.

-Achilles was younger than Patroclus.
+In the Iliad, Achilles was younger than Patroclus.
 This reinforces Dowden's explanation of the relationship between an eromenos, a youth in transition, and an erastes, an older male who had recently made the same transition.
 Dowden also notes the common occurrence of such relationships as a form of initiation.
+However, Statius in the Achilleid states that the two were either within the same age group or acted as if they were.

 Patroclus is a character in William Shakespeare's play Troilus and Cressida.
-In the play Achilles, who has become lazy, is besotted with Patroclus, and the other characters complain that Achilles and Patroclus are too busy having sex to fight in the war.
+In the play, Achilles, who has become lazy, is besotted with Patroclus, and the other characters complain that Achilles and Patroclus are too busy having sex to fight in the war.